|Level||Year 2, Semester 2|

 Number of personal study hours per week: 1

 Total workload hours per week: 10

-|Prerequisites/ Corequisites||ACU202 Channels and Points 2; CHM203 Chinese Herbal Medicine & Formulae 2 and a valid Senior First Aid Certificate, police check and work-with-children check.|
+|Prerequisites||ACU202 Channels and Points 2; CHM203 Chinese Herbal Medicine & Formulae2; and a valid Senior First Aid Certificate, police check and work-with-children check.|

-|Description||This unit covers the theory and practical techniques pertaining to the therapeutic stimulation of the body using needles, moxa and cupping techniques.
-It will include an examination of the origins and development of acupuncture needling, moxibustion and cupping theory, discussion of the mechanisms by which acupuncture, moxibustion works according to both traditional Chinese and Western scientific perspectives.
-The focus of this unit of study will be on theories of point selection, the theory and practical techniques for the safe and effective insertion, manipulation, removal and disposal of needles, effective application of moxibustion and cupping.
-Comprehensive content to support practical classes will be provided to ensure the students practice in a safe and hygienic environment.
+The study of acupuncture techniques covers the theory and practical techniques pertaining to the therapeutic stimulation of the body using needles, moxa and cupping techniques.
+The unit include an examination of the origins and development of acupuncture needling, moxibustion and cupping theory, and discussion of the mechanisms by which acupuncture and moxibustion work according to both traditional Chinese and Western scientific perspectives.
+The focus of this unit of study is on the theories of point selection, and the theory and practical techniques for the safe and effective insertion, manipulation, removal and disposal of needles, effective application of moxibustion and cupping.
+Comprehensive content to support practical classes is provided to ensure that students practice in a safe and hygienic environment.

-The clinical practice level 2 aims to provide the student with 70 hours of active participation in basic clinical procedures involved in the diagnosis and management of patients as an Observer.
+The unit involves 70-hours of CPP supervised clinical practice which aims to foster the students’ active participation in basic clinical procedures involved in the diagnosis and management of patients as an Observer.
 Supervised clinical practice will take place in the SITCM teaching clinic.
 However, one third of those hours (or a max. of 21 hours) may be undertaken externally in an approved external TCM clinic(s).
-Level 2 Observer status will provide the student with a comprehensive foundation in clinic and patient management including pulse and tongue diagnosis, clinical decision making, herbal treatment, acupuncture treatment with needles, moxibustion, and cupping etc.
+Level 2 Observer status will provide the student with a comprehensive foundation in clinic and patient management including pulse and tongue diagnosis, clinical decision making, herbal treatment, acupuncture treatment with needles, moxibustion, and cupping.

-|Learning outcomes||Upon completion of this unit the student will be able to:
+|Learning outcomes||On successful completion of this unit students will be able to: